antonlindstrom/goredirect/README.md

-# goredirect

-goredirect - HTTP Host redirection.
+# goredirect - HTTP Host redirection.

 This aims to redirect hosts specified in `config.json` to another URL.

+NOTE: Only domains will be redirected, not paths.
+However, you may redirect to a path.

 Example `config.json`: